abpframework/abp/docs/en/UI/Blazor/Notification.md

 ![blazor-notification-sucess](../../images/blazor-notification-success.png)

-If you inherit your page or component from `AbpComponentBase` class, you can use the `Notify` property to access the `IUiNotificationService`.
+If you inherit your page or component from the `AbpComponentBase` class, you can use the the `Notify` property to access the `IUiNotificationService` as a pre-injected property.

 ```csharp
 namespace MyProject.Blazor.Pages